Qualytics/userguide/docs/checks/satisfies-expression-check.md

 *Evaluates the given expression (any valid Spark SQL) for each record.*

 !!!note
     The user-defined expression may include complex SQL and can make use of both Spark SQL functions as well as scan-time variables.
-To refer to the dataset being analyzed, use the following naming convention `_qualytics_${containerId}` where ${containerId} should be replace with the numeric identifier of the container upon which the check is asserted.
+To refer to the dataset being analyzed, use the following naming convention `_qualytics_${containerId}` where ${containerId} should be replaced with the numeric identifier of the container upon which the check is asserted.
 For example `ENTITY_ID IN ( SELECT * FROM _qualytics_42 WHERE IS_PRIMARY=='Yes' )`

 | Accepted Field Types   |                      |
 | :--------------------: | :------------------: |